-From Johan Cruyff to Robin van Persie or Virgil van Dijk, the Dutch national team has produced some of world football's best talent for decades, and they're now back on the hunt for trophies.
+From Johan Cruyff to Robin van Persie or Virgil van Dijk, the Dutch national team has produced some of world soccer's best talent for decades, and they're now back on the hunt for trophies.

 The Dutch national soccer team, known affectionately as the Oranje, is widely regarded as the best never to win a World Cup.

-Immortalised in football history thanks to the achievements of Johan Cruyff and his generation of players in the 1970s, they were European champions in 1988 under Rinus Michels with a squad including the likes of Frank Rijkaard, Ruud Gullit, Ronald Koeman and Marco van Basten.
+Immortalised in soccer history thanks to the achievements of Johan Cruyff and his generation of players in the 1970s, they were European champions in 1988 under Rinus Michels with a squad including the likes of Frank Rijkaard, Ruud Gullit, Ronald Koeman and Marco van Basten.

 The Netherlands were runners-up at the 1974 and 1978 World Cups and then again in 2010.

 The team is governed by the Royal Dutch Football Association (KNVB).
 They play their home matches at the Johan Cruyff Arena, the Philips Stadion and De Kuip.